 - Do not use strong fragrances or deodorants around your baby to prevent triggering his nasal cavity.

-- Use an air purifier in your house and keep your baby’s clothing, toys and other things within reach of your baby clean in order to avoid contact with germs and pathogens.
+- Use an air purifier in your house and keep your baby’s clothing, toys, and other things clean in order to avoid contact with germs and pathogens.

-If your baby’s nasal congestion does not show signs of resolving itself or in the event that you notice the following scenarios, you will need to reach out to your baby’s doctor immediately.
+If your baby’s nasal congestion does not show signs of resolving itself or in the event that you notice the following symptoms, you will need to reach out to your baby’s doctor immediately.

 This can be a sign of bacterial infection and needs immediate medical intervention.

-2. Mucous Is Yellow Or Green In Colour
+2. Mucus is Yellow or Green in Colour

 Foreign bodies in the nasal cavity or sinus infections can cause stains on the mucous.
 A doctor can clear the foreign bodies or effectively treat the infections.

-This can indicate severe viral infection or an allergy reaction.
+This can indicate a severe viral infection or an allergic reaction.
 In both cases, your baby will need immediate medical intervention.

 If your baby’s runny nose isn’t showing a sign of stopping, you will need to consult a doctor.

-Babies that young do not have the mechanism or the reflexes to expel mucous or breathe through their mouth.
+Babies that young do not have the mechanism or the reflexes to expel mucus or breathe through their mouth.
 Hence, nasal congestion may interfere with their sleeping and feeding.
-A visit to a doctor is must in such cases.
+A visit to a doctor is a must in such cases.

-Nasal congestion can cause your baby a lot of discomfort and may prevent him from feeding or sleeping properly.
+Nasal congestion can cause discomfort to your baby and may prevent him from feeding or sleeping properly.
 If you notice signs of nasal congestion in your baby, try a few home remedies to relieve his discomfort.
 If he has acute symptoms, always ensure that you seek proper medical guidance to help your baby.